-B) Stock based compensation
+Stock-based compensation

-The Company measures the cost of stock-based compensation transactions with employees by reference to the fair value of the equity instruments.
+The Company measures the cost of stock-based compensation transactions with employees and consultants by reference to the fair value of the equity instruments.
 Estimating fair value for stock-based compensation transactions requires determining the most appropriate valuation model, which is dependent on the terms and conditions of the grant.
 This estimate also requires determining and making assumptions about the most appropriate inputs to the valuation model including the expected life, forfeiture rate, volatility, and dividend yield of the share option.
-The Company measures the cost of stock-based compensation transactions with consultants by reference to the fair value of the services to be performed.

-C) Taxes
+Taxes